multihack/multihack-web/README.md

 Tired of struggling to set up remote collaboration with your team?

--Collaborate with up to 10 other programmers in real time.
+-Collaborate with others in real time.
--Integrated voice chat.
+-Integrated voice chat with up to 10 people.
 -Deploy a website instantly, without any need to find a host.
 -Syntax highlighting for all web languages (more support on request)
 -Network with other users and instantly start prototyping.